debops/debops/docs/defaults-detailed.rst

   | ``tunnel``  | 80     | virtual network tunnel                                       |
   +-------------+--------+--------------------------------------------------------------+

+  If the detected interface type is ``vlan``, the role will check what parent interface is a given VLAN attached to and change the configuration to reorder the ``vlan`` interface after all of the parent interfaces, so that network interfaces are processed in the working order.
+This will only happen if ``weight_class`` parameter is not specified.
+If the interface is overriden, the ``weight`` parameter will be set to ``5`` to ensure proper interface order.

 ``weight_class``
   Optional.
 Override the specified ``type`` for a given interface so that the weight of another type will be used instead.